Brundall Gardens railway station: Services

 On Mondays to Saturdays, two Norwich to Lowestoft trains also stop at Brundall Gardens during the morning peak.
 Additionally, the second of the two daily stopping services to Great Yarmouth via Reedham also calls here.
-Conversely, the last train of the day to Great Yarmouth via Acle does not stop at Brundall Gardens.

 On Sundays, there are eight trains a day in both directions, serving the station every two hours.
-The last Up train of the day is from Great Yarmouth via Reedham; all other services are via Acle.
+The last Up train of the day is from Great Yarmouth via Reedham; all other services take the route via Acle.

-New trains were introduced on the route in summer 2019 to replace the Class 153 and Class 156 Super Sprinters and Class 170 Turbostar diesel multiple units.